andrewvaughan/template-core/.github/ISSUE_TEMPLATE/05-devops.md

 ---
 name   : Maintenance / Operations
-about : Request an update to the project's automation, integrations, or dependencies.
+about  : Request an update to the project's automation, integrations, or dependencies. labels : "Needs Triage,Request: DevOps"
-labels:
-  - "Needs Triage"
-  - "Request: DevOps"
 ---

 <!--